billimek/comcastUsage-for-influxdb/README.md

 This tool allows you to run periodic comcast data usage checks and save the results to Influxdb

+This code is adopted from the work done by [barrycarey](https://github.com/barrycarey) in the [similar thing for capturing speedtest data](https://github.com/barrycarey/Speedtest-for-InfluxDB-and-Grafana) as well as [WTFox's](https://github.com/WTFox) [comcastUsage python example](https://github.com/WTFox/comcastUsage)

 ## Configuration within config.ini

 #### GENERAL